Heroesflorian/SHKR/README.md

 # KNOWN BUGS
 ### Original
 - Overhunting in M14 causes SH1 to crash.
-Let at least one deer live to prevent a crash.
+Let at least one deer live to prevent a crash (or shoot it with soldiers instead of hunters).

 ### Definitive Edition
 - M06: Well, um, I think you see the problem => unplayable